 Hollaback! started in 2005 as the project of seven youth (three men and four women).
 As the women told story after story of harassment, the men became increasingly concerned.
-Samuel Carter, who is now Hollaback!’s board chair, said quite simply, “you live in a different city than we do.”
+Samuel Carter, who sits on our board, said quite simply, “you live in a different city than we do.”
 Collectively, they resolved to change that.
-Around the same time, a woman named Thao Nygen bravely stood up to her harasser – an older, upper middle class raw-foods restaurant owner – who terrified her by masturbating across from her on the subway.
+Around the same time, a woman named Thao Nguyen bravely stood up to her harasser – an older, upper middle class raw-foods restaurant owner – who terrified her by masturbating across from her on the subway.
 She took his photo with her camera, and when the police ignored it, she posted it on flikr.
 The picture eventually made it to the front page of the New York Daily News, where it incited a city-wide conversation about street harassment.
 The youth were inspired by Thao’s story, and decided apply her model to all forms of harassment and to document these experiences on a public blog.

 Our values, listed below, have been written and collectively edited by our community of site leaders: